Despite the image of affluent Celtic Tiger emigrants a report finds ten per cent of those sleeping rough on the streets of London are Irish.

 According to the report a disproportionate number of Irish were disadvantaged when it came to accommodation and the problem was going unnoticed because of failure to monitor the Irish as a separate ethnic group.

-The report also showed that
+The report also showed that,

 Almost a quarter of those who use homeless day centres in London are Irish and single.
 Among older people the likely to be mental health problems or alcoholism.
 With younger homeless people, it can be drug abuse of family breakdown.

-Brian O'Connell reports for RTÉ News on 25 May 2000.
+An RTÉ News report broadcast on 25 May 2000.
+The reporter is Brian O'Connell.